princemaple/elixir-imap/README.md

 ## Installation

-Eximap in [available in Hex](https://hex.pm/docs/publish) and can be installed by adding `imap` to your list of dependencies in `mix.exs`:
+Imap in [available in Hex](https://hex.pm/docs/publish) and can be installed by adding `imap` to your list of dependencies in `mix.exs`:

 ```elixir